sagakom/systatic/readme.md

 2. Next, clone thunderbird from Git `git clone https://github.com/damccclean/Thunderbird.git your-site`
 3. Change into your site directory `cd your-site`
 4. Install composer dependencies `composer install`
+5. Copy `sample.env` to `.env`.
+Change any settings which you need to change
-5. Build the site `php thunderbird build`
+6. Build the site `php thunderbird build`

 *Currently, you'll need to use your own web server, like Laravel Valet in order to see your site.*